Reconciling Latent Variables and Networks: Exploring and extending the Psychometric-Toolbox: Exploring and extending the Psychometric-Toolbox

 With $\lambda_r$ as the r\textsuperscript{th} eigenvalue in $\bm{\Lambda} = [\lambda_1, ..., \lambda_R]$, and $q_{ir}$ as the i\textsuperscript{th}-row and r\textsuperscript{th}-column in the $P \times P$ eigenvector matrix $\bm{Q}$.
 With Equation (\ref{eq_2b}) a latent-variable\footnote{Which in a network can be understood as cliques (subset of vertices) of the network (graph) \parencite[see][]{Golino.2017.EGA}.} representation of the IM can be obtained (see \cite{Marsman.2015.IRT-Ising, Kruis.2016.IRT-Ising} for the detailed derivation), with as many latent dimensions as non-zero eigenvalues.
 When we merge the sums over $i$, denote $\lambda_r q_{ir}$ as $\alpha_{ir}$ (i\textsuperscript{th}-row and r\textsuperscript{th}-column in the $P \times P$ matrix $\bm{A}$), and rewrite the sum over $r$ as the product of $\bm{\alpha}_i^\top$ (i\textsuperscript{th}-row of $\bm{A}$) with $\bm{\theta}$, we get the following:

 Which is equivalent to the 2PL-MIRT in Equation (\ref{eq_1a}), and with only one non-zero eigenvalue equivalent to the 1PL model in Equation (\ref{eq_1}).
-The equivalence can be characterized in summary by the following: The IM represents relations between binary random variables with a positive semi-definite weight matrix, all eigenvalues of the eigenvalue decomposition of such a matrix are non-negative and can be reformulated as a MIRT model by invoking Kac’s Gaussian identity \parencite{Kac.1968}, which facilitates the derivation of a posterior distribution for the latent variables that has as many common factors as the number of positive eigenvalues, while the corresponding discrimination parameters are determined as functions of the associated eigenvector values \parencite{vanBork.2021}. \paragraph{since then, further extended} This connection has since then been extended, for example, \textcite{Marsman.2025a, Marsman.2025b} formulated a network model for ordinal variables based on the generalized partial credit model \parencite{Muraki.1990}, building on earlier work by \textcite{Anderson.2000}.
+The equivalence can be characterized in summary by the following: The IM represents relations between binary random variables with a positive semi-definite weight matrix, all eigenvalues of the eigenvalue decomposition of such a matrix are non-negative and can be reformulated as a MIRT model by invoking Kac’s Gaussian identity \parencite{Kac.1968}, which facilitates the derivation of a posterior distribution for the latent variables that has as many common factors as the number of positive eigenvalues, while the corresponding discrimination parameters are determined as functions of the associated eigenvector values \parencite{vanBork.2021}.

+This connection has since then been further extended, for example, \textcite{Marsman.2025a, Marsman.2025b} formulated a network model for ordinal variables based on the generalized partial credit model \parencite{Muraki.1990}, building on earlier work by \textcite{Anderson.2000}.
 On the other hand, \textcite{Gilbert.2025} applied an IRT-based framework to model causal treatment effects on network states.
 Together, these developments suggest that the relationship between network models and latent variable models continues to yield new insights.